metal-stack/metalctl/docs/metalctl_partition_create.md

 ### Options

 ```
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
       --cmdline string          kernel commandline for the metal-hammer in the partition. [required]
   -d, --description string      Description of the partition. [required]
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.

                                 Example:
                                 $ metalctl partition describe partition-1 -o yaml > partition.yaml
                                 $ vi partition.yaml
                                 $ # either via stdin
                                 $ cat partition.yaml | metalctl partition create -f -
                                 $ # or via file
                                 $ metalctl partition create -f partition.yaml

                                 the file can also contain multiple documents and perform a bulk operation.

-      --force                skips security prompt for bulk operations
   -h, --help                    help for create
       --id string               ID of the partition. [required]
       --imageurl string         initrd for the metal-hammer in the partition. [required]
       --kernelurl string        kernel url for the metal-hammer in the partition. [required]
       --mgmtserver string       management server address in the partition. [required]
   -n, --name string             Name of the partition. [optional]
+      --skip-security-prompts   skips security prompt for bulk operations
       --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
 ```

 ### Options inherited from parent commands